Steakhouse Top Sirloin Roast

 This is where the recipe becomes set and forget…if you have a wireless thermometer.
 Ensure that the thermometer probe is pushed all the way in to the center of the meat, set your thermometer for your desired done-ness, and push start.
 If you have the control, set the thermometer for a few degrees shy of ideal done temperature.
 It will finish cooking as you rest the meat.

-Roast the beef for 1 to 3 hours depending on how big the roast is.
+Roast the beef for up to 3 hours depending on how large the roast is.
 Leave the lid of your grill closed and let the meat thermometer do the work for you.

 When the thermometer goes off, remove the beef and the drip tray from the grill.
 Place the beef on a carving board and cover with foil to rest while you make gravy.